 Section 3.
-In the absence of the Secretary from any meeting of the Council, one of the Associate Secretaries present may be designated as Acting Secretary for the meeting, either by written authorization of the Secretary, or, failing that, by majority agreement among the Associate Secretaries present.
+In the absence of the secretary from any meeting of the Council, one of the associate secretaries present may be designated as acting secretary for the meeting, either by written authorization of the secretary, or, failing that, by majority agreement among the associate secretaries present.

 Section 4.
 All members of the Council shall be voting members.
 The method for settling matters before the Council at any meeting shall be by majority vote of the members present.
 If the result of a vote is challenged, it shall be the duty of the presiding officer to determine the true vote by a roll call.
 In a roll call vote, each Council member shall vote only once (although he may be a member of the Council in several capacities), and he shall state before the vote in which capacity he votes.
-The group consisting of the four Associate Secretaries shall have one vote, and it shall be divided equally among those who vote as Associate Secretaries.
-Each of the eight Publications Committees shall have one vote, and it shall be divided equally among those who vote as members of the respective Publications Committees.
+The group consisting of the four associate secretaries shall have one vote, and it shall be divided equally among those who vote as associate secretaries.
+Each of the eight publications committees shall have one vote, and it shall be divided equally among those who vote as members of the respective publications committees.
 All other members of the Council shall have one vote each.
 Fractional votes shall be counted.

 Section 5.
-Any group of members of the Council who have a total of five votes as defined in Section 4 of this Article shall constitute a quorum for the transaction of business at any meeting of the Council.
+Any group of members of the Council who have a total of five votes as defined in Section 4 of this Article for a vote by roll call shall constitute a quorum for the transaction of business at any meeting of the Council.

 Section 6.
 Between meetings of the Council, business may be transacted by a mail vote.
-Votes shall be counted as in the case of a roll call vote as specified in Section 4 of this Article, "members present" being replaced by "members voting."
-An affirmative vote by mail on any proposal shall be declared if and only if (a) more than half of the total number of possible votes is received by the time announced for the closing of the polls, and (b) at least three-quarters of the votes received by then are affirmative.
-If members who have a total of five or more votes request postponement at the time of voting, action on the matter at issue shall be postponed until the next meeting of the Council, unless either (1) at the discretion of the Secretary, the question is made the subject of a second vote by mail, in connection with which brief statements of reasons, for and against, are circulated or (2) the Council places the matter at issue before the Executive Committee for action.
+Votes shall be counted as in the case of a roll call as specified in Section 4 of this Article, "members present" being replaced by "members voting."
+An affirmative vote by mail on any proposal shall be declared if, and only if, (a) more than half of the total number of possible votes is received by the time announced for the closing of the polls, and (b) at least three-quarters of the votes received by then are affirmative.
+If members who have a total of five or more votes request postponement at the time of voting, action on the matter at issue shall be postponed until the next meeting of the Council, unless either (1) at the discretion of the secretary, the question is made the subject of a second vote by mail, in connection with which brief statements of reason, for and against, are circulated; or (2) the Council places the matter at issue before the Executive Committee for action.

 Section 7.
-The Council may delegate to the Executive Committee (Article V) certain of its duties and powers.
-Between meetings of the Council the Executive Committee shall act for the Council on such matters and in such ways as the Council may specify.
+The Council may delegate to the Executive Committee certain of its duties and powers.
+Between meetings of the Council, the Executive Committee shall act for the Council on such matters and in such ways as the Council may specify.
 Nothing herein contained shall be construed as empowering the Council to divest itself of responsibility for formulating and administering the scientific policies of the Society.

 Section 8.
-The Council shall also have power to speak in the name of the Society with respect to matters affecting the status of mathematics or mathematicians, such as proposed or enacted Federal or State Legislation, conditions of employment in universities, colleges, or business, research or industrial organizations, regulations, policies or acts of governmental agencies or instrumentalities, and other items which tend to affect the dignity and effective position of mathematics.
+The Council shall also have power to speak in the name of the Society with respect to matters affecting the status of mathematics or mathematicians, such as proposed or enacted federal or state legislation; conditions of employment in universities, colleges, or business, research or industrial organizations; regulations, policies, or acts of governmental agencies or instrumentalities; and other items which tend to affect the dignity and effective position of mathematics.